Saxe-Altenburg

 Saxe-Altenburg (Sachsen-Altenburg) was one of the Saxon duchies held by the Ernestine branch of the House of Wettin in present-day Thuringia.
 It was one of the smallest of the German states with an area of 1323 square kilometers and a population of 207,000 (1905) of whom about one fifth resided in the capital, Altenburg.
-The territory of the duchy consisted of two non-contiguous territories separated by land belonging to the Principality of Reuss.
+The territory of the duchy consisted of two non-contiguous territories separated by land belonging to the Principality of Reuss-Gera.
 Its economy was based on agriculture, forestry, and small industry.
 The state had a constitutional monarchical form of government with a parliament composed of thirty members chosen by male taxpayers over 25 years of age.